 Amazon Kindle FireRating:

-But, a fully fledged Android tablet with a top-level ecosystem of multimedia content for less than half the price of its competitors didn’t just change the game, it changed the sport.
+A fully-fledged Android tablet with a top-level ecosystem of multimedia content for less than half the price of its competitors isn’t just changing the game, it’s changing the entire sport.

-Amazon’s idea is simple.
-It believes (and rightfully so) that it can replicate the success of its all-conquering Kindle reader devices by once again taking a hit on the hardware.
+From Amazon’s point of view, the idea is simple.
+It believes it can replicate the success of its all-conquering Kindle reader devices by once again taking a hit on the hardware.

-The built-in ecosystem of books, magazines, apps and movies Amazon offers allows it to do when RIM, LG, Samsung, Motorola can’t and what Apple has no reason to; abandon the principle that profitable hardware is the key – a principal that Google has now adopted with the Nexus 7 rival.
+The built-in ecosystem of books, magazines, apps and movies Amazon has built allows it to do what LG, Samsung, Motorola can’t, and what Apple has no reason to; abandon any thought of profitable hardware.

-The Kindle Fire is the first Kindle to boast a colour screen, a holy grail to some users of the device.
-And with a 7-inch 1024×600 display it falls at the smaller end of the tablet sphere.
-With a skinned version of the now-dated Android 2.3 (rather than Ice Cream Sandwich or Jelly Bean) on board, it’s also the first to run anything other than Amazon’s non-native software.
+This is the first Kindle to boast a colour screen, a holy grail to some users of the device, and with a 7-inch, 1024×600 display it falls at the smaller end of the tablet sphere.

-When Amazon announced the Kindle Fire, and its price point, excitement was at fever pitch.
-But it remained a gadget none of us had ever seen or played with.
 What would be the use of a $200 Android tablet that doesn’t work, has a terrible touchscreen or buggy, unusable software?
-We picked up a device on launch day, so it’s time for the hype to subside and for the testing to begin.
+We flew over a device on launch day in the US, so it’s time for the hype to subside and for the testing to begin.

 Upon lifting the Kindle Fire from the extremely bland Amazon packaging, we felt like we’d seen this tablet before.
-The device bares a striking resemblance to RIM’s BlackBerry PlayBook, although Amazon will hope that’s that’s where the similarities end.
+The device bares a striking resemblance to RIM’s BlackBerry Playbook, although Amazon will hope that’s where the similarities end.

 The glossy jet-black device has a 7-inch screen, just like the PlayBook, along with the same soft and comfortable rubberised, matte casing around the back and edges.
-At 0.45 inches, it’s slightly thicker than the PlayBook (0.4-inches), but does have a significantly thinner bezel.
-The Nexus 7 on the other hand comes in slightly thinner at 0.41 inches, but its bezel is much larger.
+At 0.45 inches, it’s slightly thicker than the PlayBook (0.4-inches), but does have a thinner bezel.

 Just like the PlayBook the device feels exceptionally well-built and it doesn’t appear that Amazon has scrimped on this in order to keep costs low.
 This Kindle could probably take a kicking and keep on ticking.